archivesspace/tech-docs/ASTRO/src/content/docs/about/authoring.md

 ### Asides

-Asides are useful for highlighting secondary or meta information within a larger context.
+Asides are useful for highlighting secondary or marketing information.

 Wrap content in a pair of triple colons (`:::`) and append one of the aside types (ie: `note`) to the first set of colons.
 The aside types are `note`, `tip`, `caution`, and `danger`, each of which have their own set of colors and icon.
 Customize the title by wrapping text in brackets (`[ ]`) placed after the note type.